 Suicidal or agitated behaviour: People taking this medication may feel agitated (restless, anxious, aggressive, emotional, and feeling not like themselves), or they may want to hurt themselves or others.
 These behavioural changes may be more likely to occur in children and adolescents, however they are possible for all age groups that use this medication.
 These symptoms may occur within several weeks after starting this medication.
 If you experience these side effects or notice them in a family member who is taking this medication, contact your doctor immediately.
 Your doctor will monitor you closely for these side effects while you are taking this medication.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 Paroxetine has been reported to cause an increase in birth defects, primarily of the heart, in babies born to women who have taken it in the first trimester.
-It has also been reported that babies born to women who have taken paroxetine during the last trimester of pregnancy may experience adverse effects (such as breathing problems, seizures, trouble feeding, vomiting, low blood sugar, shaking, jitteriness, irritability, and constant crying)that result in an increase in the length of hospital stay.
+It has also been reported that babies born to women who have taken paroxetine during the last trimester of pregnancy may experience adverse effects (such as breathing problems, seizures, trouble feeding, vomiting, low blood sugar, shaking, jitteriness, irritability, and constant crying) that result in an increase in the length of hospital stay.
+Additionally, there may be an increased risk of bleeding after giving birth for the mother, if paroxetine has been used in the last month of the pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.